trevorvonarx/Mumbo_Trumpo/README.md

 A demo of my project can be viewed here:

 Below is the processing sketch I have created, feel free to download and try for yourself! (note that you would need to create a twitter dev account/program and obtain and insert your unique ConsumerKey, ConsumerSecret, AccessToken, and AccessTokenSecret.
-I have omitted mine and replaced with "---" below.
+I have omitted mine and replaced with "---" below).

 ---